 “A robust and efficient design tested and ensured to weather all conditions.”

 “Bored?
-Get this unique and customised design, available in three different colours.”
+Get this unique and customized design, available in three different colors.”

 Without even knowing what the product is, you’ve probably made a choice as to which one would better suit your needs and personality.

 That is the power of a product description!
 2020 put the “e” in everything.
 E-learning, e-commerce and e-presentations.
 The US eCommerce industry saw a 44% rise in 2020 alone.
 Amazon, the eCommerce giant, was responsible for 1/3rd of this.

 While there are many aspects to ensuring that people finally press the “Add to Cart” button on your item, product description plays a lasting and important role.
 A product description refers to the marketing copy written on the selling website that describes the product and its features.